binduwavell/generator-alfresco/README.md

 answers.

-We are currently in the process of finalising the code that is needed for brining in new local, remote and source modules into projects created with the generator.
+We are currently in the process of finalising the code that is needed for brining
+new: local, remote and source modules into projects created with the generator.
-Once that is done we will add commands for creating things like webscripts, repo actions, behaviors, workflows, etc.
+Once that is done we will add sub-generators for creating things like webscripts, repo actions, behaviors, workflows, etc.